sylvainmasson/vue-poc/README.md

 ## TODO

-- Ajouter l'url ou le lien vers allmusic dans le tableau des albums
+- Add url or link to all music in albums table
-- Ajouter un libellé de colonne différent du nom de la colonne dans firebase
+- Add a label column different of name column in firebase
-- Ajouter un filtre par colonne
+- Add filter per column
-- Ajouter la gestion de la pagination avec bootstrap
+- Add pagination with bootstrap
-- Revoir la partie formulaire et validation de celui-ci
+- Review validation form